Learning A Different Language

 However, if you are with someone that doesn’t share the same love language, it can make for a difficult journey!
 One has to be willing to see the other person showing love in their own language.

 For example, yesterday was a very long and busy day for me, as I’m sure you all can relate!
 I was mentally exhausted from completing my mom‘s business affairs, occupying, playing, and taking care of Savannah, getting the older girls lunches packed and off to school, answering emails, and making various appointments.
 Needless to say I did not make dinner.
 I’m sure this sounds very familiar to many of you!
 Only until 7:30 pm, we decided to get Fazoli‘s because it is cheap and not typical fast food.
-I stayed home with the girls making sure everyone was bathed and ready for bed while JR and Trip went to get the food.
+I stayed home with the girls making sure everyone was bathed and ready for bed while my husband, JR, and Trip, my son by marriage, went to get the food.
 When they returned with the food, it was not from Fazoli‘s, but from my favorite Chinese restaurant!
 Did JR hold my face, look deeply into my eyes, telling me how much he appreciates all I do and how much he loves me?
 Not in that way, but when he went to my favorite Chinese restaurant instead of Fazoli’s, that was equal to him giving me that verbal affirmation, which is one of my love languages!

 One of JR’s love languages is “acts of service”.
 If I choose NOT to see what he does for me daily and HOW he is telling me (in his own language) he loves and cherishes me, I may miss out on an intimate relationship with him, leaving me feeling neglected and unloved.